Benefits Of Using Good Audio Equipment In Latin American Sound Production04 March, 2021

 Audio resonance is the energy buildup of a particular frequency.
 If one frequency exceeds the maximum threshold, the unpleasant resonance will cause problems to the sound’s overall balance.

 For example, tango nuevo (new tango) encapsulates different Latin American sound categories, particularly jazz and techno.
 Balancing these audio characteristics in a music studio can become challenging without good audio equipment.

 Listening to tango nuevo sounds with an untrained ear might allow resonance spikes to go into the audio’s final production.
 As a result, some areas of the music’s frequency might sound harsh, especially for the mids and highs.

-But, using the correct gear, such as an audio analyzer, helps address harsh resonance spikes.
+But, using the correct recording equipment, such as an audio analyzer, helps address harsh resonance spikes.
 An audio analyzer helps music producers (for Latin American sounds or otherwise) see resonance buildup in real-time.

 The graph produced with this device’s help will show sharp, narrow peaks for the upper midrange frequencies.
 If you see higher-than-average peaks in these areas, you can rectify the problem immediately.